-The proposals by Theme have been grouped into coherent packages, with linked service delivery, infrastructure and support services and systems.
+The Elements of each Strategy have been grouped into Coherent Implementation Packages, with linked service delivery, infrastructure and support services and systems.

-For each package, the tasks which are required to move from the concept planning, design and specification through to implementation are identified.
+For each Coherent Implementation Package, the tasks which are required to move from the concept planning, design and specification through to implementation are identified.
 Allowance has been made for appropriate consultation and feedback into the process.